Isaiahfeldt/Chestnut/README.md

 ## FAQ

 **Q: Can I use this plugin on a server that already has a Discord bot?**
 <br>Yes, absolutely.
-Chestnut works independently — it sends webhook messages directly to Discord (or any other webhook-compatible service).
+Chestnut works independently — it sends webhook messages directly to Discord.
 It doesn’t need to connect to or control an existing bot, so it won’t interfere with whatever your bot is doing.

 **Q: Does Chestnut only work with Discord?**
 <br>Yes.
 Right now Chestnut sends webhook messages in a format designed for Discord.
 This could possibly be extended to other services in the future.